Dissertation - the research process

 Marks and Feedback

-The comments on, and provisional mark for, your dissertation will be communicated via Tabula around six weeks after submission.
+Feedback and the provisional mark for your dissertation will be communicated to you via Tabula around six weeks after submission.
 Marks are not final until they have been ratified by the MA Exam Board that takes place in November.

 You will receive confirmation of your grades via an email.

 Additional support for your research will also be provided through the delivery of the TSM Dissertation Training Programme, which is compulsory for all MA students.

 The deadline for submitting your dissertation proposal is Wednesday 20 February 2019 (for full-time students) and Wednesday 6 November 2019 (for part-time students).